Woman Who Accused Prime Minister Trudeau Of Groping Her Issues Statement

 Rose Knight, a former journalist for the Creston Valley Advance, issued a statement today regarding the incident in 2000 in which she claims that Canadian Prime Minister Justin Trudeau groped her.
 According to USA Today, Knight issued a statement to the Canadian Broadcasting Corporation on Friday.

 “I issue this statement reluctantly, in response to mounting media pressure to confirm that I was the reporter who was the subject of the Open Eyes editorial, published in the Creston Valley Advance.
 The incident referred to in the editorial did occur, as reported.
 Mr. Trudeau did apologize the next day,” Knight said, referring to an article that described the incident which allegedly occurred in Kokanee Summit Festival in Creston, British Columbia.
 The article states that Trudeau apologized for “inappropriately handling the reporter while she was on assignment.”
-Allegedly, Trudeau apologized and said:
+Allegedly, Trudeau apologized.

 “If I had known you were reporting for a national paper, I never would have been so forward.”